DFE-Digital/version-control-for-content-designers/supporting-documents/learning-markdown.md

 # Learning Markdown

-Markdown supports a very limited subset of is _incredibly simple_.
+Markdown supports a limited number of formatting options by design.
+It's easy to learn and if you're familiar with [Trello](https://help.trello.com/article/821-using-markdown-in-trello), [Reddit](https://www.reddit.com/wiki/markdown) or [Notion](https://www.notion.so/) you've probably already used it!

 ## Formatting